Community Police Academy

 Have you ever wondered what the police are doing when you see a patrol car with the lights and siren on?
 Do you wonder what goes on inside the police station?
 Join us for a 10 week informative series of classes about our department!

-The next session of the Community Police Academy runs from Wednesday, April 8, 2015 through Wednesday, June 10, 2015 and registration is now open.
+The current session of the Community Police Academy starts Thursday, September 17, 2015 and ends Wednesday, November 18, 2015.
+Registration is now open!
 Click on the link at the bottom of this page, complete the application and submit it online.
-Printed applications are available at the Kent Police Department during normal business hours.
 Space is limited and pre-registration is required.

 There is no cost for participating in the Community Police Academy.
 It is open to adults, 18 years or older, that live, work, or have an interest in the City of Kent and the Kent Police Department.
 For security reasons, all applicants must pass a background check.
 Persons with a felony conviction or recent misdemeanor conviction will not be considered for participation.